Befrienders support survivors of trafficking to recover from their past and integrate into the community.

 What skills do I need?

-Experience of working with vulnerable communities/refugees/asylum-seekers or an equivalent health and social care educational background is desirable for this role.
+Experience of working with vulnerable communities/refugees/asylum-seekers or an equivalent health and social care educational background is desirable for this role but not essential.

 Volunteers must be over the age of 18.

 You will need to be computer literate and have a good standard of spoken and written English.

 If you speak Urdu, Punjabi or Vietnamese we would particularly encourage you to apply.

 You will gain valuable experience working with vulnerable communities and learn from experienced social workers and trained professionals.

 Training is provided by professionals over 4 sessions and covers a range of topics you will also be offered the chance to attend additional optional training offered to volunteer caseworkers.

 Befrienders receive professional group supervision quarterly (every 3 months).